SFDO-Tooling/CumulusCI/docs/cumulusci-flow.md

 and testing philosophy as well as a specific GitHub branching structure.
 There are several key reasons we like using CumulusCI Flow:

--   Everything is done in scratch orgs to eliminate \"state drift\" that occurs over time in persistent orgs.
+-   Everything is done in scratch orgs to eliminate "state drift" that occurs over time in persistent orgs.
 The only persistent org in this process is the packaging org or production org.
 -   Changes to branches that are being actively developed are thoroughly